Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 ### Soft Confirmations

-Now that we've talked about the minimum requirements for sequencer, we move on to soft-confirmations.
+Now that we've talked about the minimum requirements for sequencer, we move on to soft confirmations.

 One of the biggest selling points of rollups today is the ability to tell users the outcome of the transaction instantly.
 Under the hood, this experience is enabled by giving a single trusted sequencer a "lock" on the rollup state.